 For successful concept notes MFAT will provide a contribution to expenses to develop a full design.
 MFAT will confirm in writing that it will provide this support.
-Contribution to design costs will be 8% of the MFAT co-investment amount, up to a maximum of \$40,000, with half paid once MFAT has completed its due diligence process and half on acceptance of the design.
+Contribution to design costs will be 8% of the MFAT co-investment amount, up to a maximum of \$40,000, with half paid once MFAT has completed its due diligence process and half on receipt of a design sufficient for appraisal.